An omnidirection camera with a fisheye lens has many advantages over ordinary cameras.

 With a fisheye camera, it is possible to do that with just one camera.

-It is convenient for managing the flow lines of workers and people in factories and stores.
+It's also useful for managing the movement of workers and people in factories and shops.

-Therefore, even though the angle of view of a fisheye camera is 180 degrees, the range that looks beautiful is only about 130° at most.
+Therefore, even though the field of view is a generous 180 degrees, the range where the image looks sharp is only about 130 degrees.

 Copyright OPT Corporation.
 All rights reserved.